neoforged/Documentation/docs/resources/client/models/modelloaders.md

 #### Visibility

 The default implementation of `CustomLoaderBuilder` holds methods for applying visibility.
 You may choose to use or ignore the `visibility` property in your model loader.
-Currently, only the [composite model loader][composite] and [OBJ loader][obj] makes use of this property.
+Currently, only the [composite model loader][composite] and [OBJ loader][obj] make use of this property.

 ### Reusing the Default Model Loader